emhaye/IP-Finder/README.md

 ### Where is IP Finder's data retrieved from?

-> Flag icons used in IP Finder's extension are courtesy of: [gosquared.com](http://gosquared.com)
+> Flag Icons used in IP Finder's extension are courtesy of: [gosquared.com](http://gosquared.com)

 > IP Data used for API calls are courtesy of: [ipinfo.io](http://ipinfo.io/) & [icanhazip.com](http://icanhazip.com)

-> The Map geolocation Tile image is courtesy of: [Google Maps](https://www.google.com/maps).
+> The Map Geolocation Tile Image is courtesy of: [Google Maps](https://www.google.com/maps).

 ##